jmedzihorsky/partynat/README.md

 ##  Usage

-The starting point is a matrix with a cross-tabulation of the vote counts by territory (rows) and party (columns).
+The required data format is a matrix with a cross-tabulation of the vote counts by territory (rows) and party (columns).
 The counts can be either the official election results, or estimates from a survey.
 The `partynat()` function requires integer counts,